 It is preferable to not have any other trades people (contractor, architect, etc.) at the home during the inspection.
 That way you won’t feel stressed out by being pulled between talking either party.
 Also, the inspector likely has other appointments after your inspection and hence has limited time with you.
 Make the most of it.

 Since the time allotted for your inspection is limited we focus on discovery of conditions over troubleshooting conditions as they are found.

-National Association of Home Inspectors (NAHI) standards of practice.
+American Association of Home Inspectors (ASHI) standards of practice.